 When you first request a land survey, we’ll discuss the technology that we use to assess the ebb and flow of your land.
 Our toolkits can include theodolites, altimeters, global positioning systems, 3D scanners, and drones.

-You do not have to modify the land that you want us to survey before we go to work.
+You do not have to modify the area that you want our land surveyors to assess before they go to work.
 Nor will we modify anything about your land while on your property.
 When our work is complete, you can expect both a physical and digital map establishing your land’s boundaries, including construction staking, or otherwise fulfilling the goals you established in an initial consultation.

 Our professional surveyors only request that property owners warn us about dangerous elements before we go to work.
 While it’s our job to identify a lot’s unique features, keeping ourselves safe makes it easier to give you the comprehensive assessment you need.